A Very, Merry Successful Marketing Technology Summit 2018

 The 9th Annual Marketing Technology Summit was a smashing success!
 With speaker sessions from Google, Ziff Davis B2B, HubSpot, and more, summit attendees learned the current best practices in marketing to power their programs and boost ROI.

 We were proud to sponsor the event along with Ziff Davis B2B, Japs-Olson Company, Sheppard Envelope MFG CO, Thoughtlight, Cobrandit Video, and DMM.
-Furthermore, Overdrive Interactive CEO, Harry Gold, presented his session, “Crafting the Customer Journey”, which had the crowd wildly engaging, chanting “And Then What?” for all of Bentley University to hear.
+Furthermore, Overdrive Interactive CEO, Harry Gold, presented his session, “Crafting the Customer Journey”, which had the crowd wildly engaged, chanting “And Then What?” for all of Bentley University to hear.

 — OverdriveInteractive (@ovrdrv) December 3, 2018